 - Scampi roll-ups - Now, this dish is similar to the baked prawn scampi, only that you will use lasagna noodles to roll it.

 Shrimp sandwich recipes

 Who would have thought that you can make shrimps into a sandwich?
 You can make it as such, and since it's a crustacean, it can be considered the nutritional version of sandwiches that we are used to eating.

 The process of making these recipes does not deviate much from our recipes for the dish.
 The only difference is that you have to make it thicker to hold its shape when sandwiched between two bread pieces.
 A top addition to this variant is to add lettuce to provide that crunch for a more satisfying dining experience.

 And since sandwiches are of American heritage, why don't you try making an iconic American sandwich: the po'boys.
 This sandwich is an iconic New Orleans offering, and for spicy dish lovers, this variant is sure to win your heart over.

 The shrimps are marinated in hot sauce and other spices, which New Orleans creole cooking is known for.
 Then they are coated in flour and deep-fried until golden brown and then sandwiched between toasted buns along with slices of tomatoes and lettuce.

 Shrimp avocado recipes

-Another variation that you can make is stuffing the shrimps into the avocado.
+Another variation that you can make is stuffing the shrimps into the Avocado.
 Just scoop out the avocado meat and mix them with the shrimp and the dressing.
-For an additional kick, add taco seasoning once they are blended well, stuff the mixture to the avocado shells, and bake them for about 10-15 minutes.
+For an additional kick, add taco seasoning once blended well, stuff the mixture to the avocado shells, and bake them for about 10-15 minutes.